-- 1. Time from restart (reset or power-on) the Run-Time Clock starts from 0 each time a restart occurs - 2.
-Absolute run-time, or operating time the Run-Time Clock is preserved across restarts, so you can keep up with the total time that the device has been in operation (Note: "Boot time" is not part of this.
-Only normal operation time is captured here.) - 3.
-Local time an external processor sets the Run-Time Clock to real-world time each time the device is restarted.
+- Time from restart (reset or power-on).
+Run-Time Clock starts from 0 each time a restart occurs - Absolute run-time, or operating time.
+Run-Time Clock is preserved across restarts, recording the total time that the device has been in operation (Note: "Boot time" is not part of this period.
+Only normal operation time is captured here.) - Local time.
+An external processor sets the Run-Time Clock to real-world time each time the device is restarted.